Everyone wants to know…

 Applications are accepted on a rolling basis, with the following final application deadlines: Winter and Spring terms: October 15, Fall terms: May 15, and Summer terms: March 15.
 As with our other programs, there are limited spaces on our college programs so we recommend you apply early.
 For more information about our application process, visit our How To Apply page.

 DOES DRAGONS ARRANGE FOR MY TRAVEL VISA?

-For travel to countries where a travel visa is necessary, all participants are responsible for obtaining their own travel visas.
+For travel to countries where a travel visa is necessary, you are responsible for obtaining you own travel visa.
 Dragons provides detailed instructions for US passport holders and can advise participants on the visa process.
 For non-US passport holders, we can connect you with a visa service company with whom we work, but we cannot guarantee that participants will be granted visas.
 Please research the visa process and check in with Dragons Admissions as needed before finalizing travel plans for your program.

 CAN YOU ACCOMMODATE STUDENTS WHO HAVE SPECIFIC DIETARY NEEDS?

 There is seldom a lifestyle that we cannot work with, and all of our programs have been designed to accommodate people of varying backgrounds with varying needs, including diet.
 Please contact us to discuss your lifestyle need or any health history that you may have so that we can determine if a particular Dragons program is right for you.